ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 ~~~

 ## Constructing the Network
 A single layer perceptron network seems to do well enough in fitting the test data, so we'll build one here.
-The standard model fo such a network in matrix notation is:
+The standard model for such a network is given by:

 $$\hat{y}=\text{softmax}(Wx+b)$$

-* $x$ is the input (a 30 dimensional vector of all the cancer cell's statistical values)
+* $x$ is the input (a 30 dimensional vector of all the cancer cell's statistical values).
-* $\hat{y}$ is the network's  approximation of $y$, the right answer ($\hat{y}$ is a 2D vector with the first/second value corresponding to its confidence that the cell is benign/malignant)
+* $\hat{y}$ is the network's approximation of $y$, the right answer. (a $2$D vector with the first/second value corresponding to its confidence that the cell is benign/malignant).
-* $W$ is a matrix of weights (the matrix is 30x2 so that it turns 30 dimensional vectors into 2D vectors)
+* $W$ is a matrix of weights (the matrix is $30\times2$ so that it transforms $30$ dimensional vectors into $2$ dimensional ones).
-* $b$ is a vector of 'bias' values (a 2D vector that allows the network more freedom when training)
+* $b$ is a vector of 'bias' values (a $2$D vector that allows the network more freedom when training, similar to the y-intercept in a linear equation).
 * The $\text{softmax}$ function is the network's [activation function](https://en.wikipedia.org/wiki/Activation_function), which introduces a nonlinearity to the network.
 This is integral for any neural network to learn from the data it's provided.
 The function also equalizes the network's confidence predictions so that they add up to 100%.
 The mathematical description of softmax is:

 ![softmax graph](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5b/Mplwp_logistic_function.svg/1280px-Mplwp_logistic_function.svg.png)

-Here's what it looks like in python with [TensorFlow](https://www.tensorflow.org/):
+Here's what the model looks like in python with [TensorFlow](https://www.tensorflow.org/):

 ~~~ python
 import tensorflow as tf